Farama-Foundation/PettingZoo/docs/sisl/pursuit.md

 `surround`:  Toggles whether evader is removed when surrounded, or when n_catch pursuers are on top of evader

-`constraint_window`: Radius from center (in proportional units) which agents can randomly spawn into the environment world.
+`constraint_window`: Size of box (from center, in proportional units) which agents can randomly spawn into the environment world.
 Default is 1.0, which means they can spawn anywhere on the map.
-A value of 0 means they can only spawn in the center.
+A value of 0 means all agents spawn in the center.

-`max_frames`:  after max_frames steps all agents will return done
+`max_frames`:  After max_frames steps all agents will return done